apache/activemq-artemis/docs/user-manual/en/examples.md

 ----------

-The `xa-receive` example shows you how message receiving behaves in an XA transaction in Apache ActiveMQ.
+The `xa-receive` example shows you how message receiving behaves in an XA transaction in Apache ActiveMQ Artemis.

 XA Send
 -------

-The `xa-send` example shows you how message sending behaves in an XA transaction in Apache ActiveMQ.
+The `xa-send` example shows you how message sending behaves in an XA transaction in Apache ActiveMQ Artemis.
 Core API Examples
 =================